 At this point you will fumble and lose the key and cigarette lighter, and they will vanish into 10 feet of powder.
 Whether you lose these things or not is up to God of course, but I trust him to ensure that you are in the shoes of a refugee, a person who in his home town had a business, a job, friends, a drugstore coffee shop, a comfortable home, a house of worship, and a modicum of safety and happiness.
-And now he finds himself, like you, alone in a terrifying place, with this precious child, more important to him even than job, coffee shop, or home.
+And now he finds himself through no fault of his own, like you, alone in a terrifying place, with this precious child, more important to him even than job, coffee shop, or home.

 But there is a hope.
 You know about a cabin where you can find refuge until you are missed and someone comes looking for you.
 It is a struggle to get there, and you must carry the child, who trusts her da’ to make good things happen.
 You struggle through snow, but you have a destination and you have hope.

 Hours later, you are exhausted; the child is whimpering with chill, but you have found your cabin refuge.